 In particular, they make a raw organic chocolate hazelnut cookie that is essentially like a decadent breakfast cookie.
-It is quite a soft cookie filled with oats and hazelnuts and just a little sweetness, so you feel super healthy eating them even when you come across a chunk of dark chocolate.
+It’s quite a soft cookie filled with oats and hazelnuts and just a little sweetness, so you feel super healthy eating them even when you come across a chunk of dark chocolate.

 Chocolate Hazelnut Cookies